wizzomafizzo/mrext/docs/launchsync.md

 [My Favorite Game]
 ```

 This starts the section, and also defines the name of the shortcut that will be created in the MiSTer menu.
-It should be unique but there can be as many as you want.
-Same as the `name` field in the header, it can't contain any of these characters: `/ \ : * ? " < > |`
+It must be unique and there can be as many as you want.
+Similar to the `name` field in the header, it can't contain any of these characters: `\ : * ? " < > |`

+A game's name *can* contain forward slashes (`/`), which will allow you to specify subfolders for a game's launcher to be placed in.
+Any folders contained in the name will be automatically created and prefixed with a `_` character so they will display in the menu.
+You can specify the same folder for multiple games.

+For example, these are all valid section headers: `[Game]`, `[PSX/Game]` and `[Some/Deep Folder/Game]`.

 ```
 system = NES